 The most important thing to note is if these jumpers are old enough to fledge.
 If they are old enough (greater than 26 days old) and just are not flying well, usually just placing them in a fallout shelter will solve the problem.
 Since one never knows when was the last time they were fed, or if they are being cared for, they should be closely watched to make sure that they are being fed as they may need additional care as described in the sections for rehydration and feeding.

+a purple martin is technically old enough to fledge and may leave the nest.
 If the bird is a young, unfeathered nestling, it could be that the parents are aware of a problem with the nestling and are refusing to care for it.
 Regardless, this proves the importance of regular nest checks so that problems can be eliminated early.

 If you require a rehabilitator click HERE to find a state by state listing.